joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 #### Encrypt the credentials with Ansible Vault
 Encrypting the credentials enables storing them within the version control system along with the playbooks to retrieve and apply the policy to network devices using the suite of Ansible network modules.

+Issue the `ansible-vault` command for each of the the credential files, for example:
 ```
 $ ansible-vault encrypt  KafkaConsumerPrivateKey.key --ask-vault
 New Vault password: